ARM-software/astc-encoder/Docs/FormatOverview.md

 -----

-We can similarly construct a 3-symbol alphabet - called a "trit" in BISE - and pack trits in groups of five.
-Each character group has 5<sup>3</sup> (243) combinations, and contains 7.92 bits of information.
+We can similarly construct a 3-symbol alphabet - called a "trit" in BISE - and pack trit characters in groups of five.
+Each character group has 3<sup>5</sup>
+(243) combinations, and contains 7.92 bits of information.
 We can store this in 8 bits and have a storage waste of only 1%.

 BISE